Complex Regional Pain Syndrome (CRPS)

 you will probably find it very difficult to use or move your limb

 It is important to get a prompt diagnosis and have treatment started to minimise the long term disability/damage.

-There is no single test to confirm a diagnosis of CRPS.
-The diagnosis is primarily through observation of signs and symptoms.
-Patients must be examined by a qualified doctor/surgeon who will ask detailed questions about events related to the symptoms and perform a thorough physical examination.
 It may take more than one visit to confirm the diagnosis as other conditions need to be ruled out.
 Investigations such as X-rays, scans and electrical tests (EMG/NCV) may be helpful.
 Consultation with other specialists may be needed, and a pain clinic appointment is often recommended.

 The key approach is a multidisciplinary one but should be centred around the GP and Pain teams.

 Care has to be taken so that the patient’s care does not become fragmented, as they may end up seeing several different specialties.

 Good progress can be made in treating CRPS if treatment is begun early, ideally within three months of the first symptoms.